 Depending on the geometry of the building or architectural vision, a vestibule or exterior exit balcony might not be feasible.
-In this case, we would consider the stairway pressurization alternative, as allowed in accordance with the building code.
-Stating that stairwell pressurization is not a code requirement may be a stretch, as it is a popular ‘alternative’ to providing the required smokeproof enclosures.
+In this case, we would consider the stairway pressurization alternative, as allowed by the building code.
+However, stating that stairwell pressurization is not a code requirement may be a stretch, as it is a popular “alternative” to providing the required smokeproof enclosures.

-If you want to learn more about stairwell pressurization systems and system design, please feel free to reach out to us at firstname.lastname@example.org, or directly to any of our fire protection engineers; the Society of Fire Protection Engineers (SFPE) offers a course just on this topic!
-Check it out at this link!
+If you want to learn more about stairwell pressurization systems and system design, please feel free to reach out to Performance Based Fire at firstname.lastname@example.org or check out our past work.